Azuriom/azuriom.com/content/en/docs/plugins.md

 }
 ```

-The `providers` section allows you to specify the plugin’s service providers, which will be loaded during Laravel’s initialization.
+The `providers` section allows you to specify the plugin's service providers, which will be loaded during Laravel's initialization.

 #### Identifier

 A plugin must have a unique id consisting only of numbers, lowercase letters, and hyphens.
-This id is used to identify the plugin within the system and must match the plugin’s folder name.
+This id is used to identify the plugin within the system and must match the plugin's folder name.
 For example, a plugin named `Hello World` might have the id `hello-world`.

-{{< info >}}
+> [!TIP]
-The plugin must be placed in a folder with the same name as the plugin ID, located inside the `plugins` directory.
+> The plugin must be placed in a folder with the same name as the plugin ID, located inside the `plugins` directory.
-{{< /info >}}

 #### Dependencies